mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 protocol and improve it based on the received feedback.
 If the protocol is successful, it often triggers suggestions for extensions or improvements.
 These extensions are important for these successful protocols, but they often take a lot of time to deployed.
-Experience with TCP shows that extensions like selective acknowledgements {{RFC2018}}, support for large windows and timestamps {{RFC1323}} or more recently Multipath TCP {{RFC6824}} took more than a decade to be widely deployed.
+Experience with TCP shows that extensions

+like selective acknowledgments {{RFC2018}}, support for large windows and timestamps {{RFC1323}} or more recently Multipath TCP {{RFC6824}} took more than a decade to be widely deployed.
 There are several considerations that can explain the difficulty of deploying TCP extensions, ranging from the